aweber/backbone.listener/README.md

 Backbone.Listener
 =================
-A simple plugin that adds a new object type for easily binding to ``Backbone.Events`` similar to how you can bind to DOM events with ``Backbone.View``.
+A simple plugin that adds a new object type for easily binding to events trigged on the Backbone object similar to how you can bind to DOM events with ``Backbone.View``.

 Requirements
 ------------